Fort Stanton in Lincoln County, New Mexico — The American Mountains (Southwest)

 Albuquerque, New Mexico

-Erected 1993 by American Merchant Marine Veterans
+Erected 1993 by American Merchant Marine Veterans Roadrunner Chapter.

 Topics.
 This historical marker is listed in this topic list: Heroes.
 A significant historical date for this entry is May 22, 1995.

 Location.
 33° 29.408′ N, 105° 30.939′ W. Marker is in Fort Stanton, New Mexico, in Lincoln County.
-Marker is on Billy the Kid Trail (State Road 200) 0.1 miles south of Black Jack Pershing Road, on the left when traveling south.
+It is on Billy the Kid Trail (State Road 200) 0.1 miles south of Black Jack Pershing Road, on the left when traveling south.
 Located in the Fort Stanton Veterans Cemetery.
 Touch for map.
 Marker is in this post office area: Fort Stanton NM 88323, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Stables and Corrals (approx. 0.6 miles away); Community House (approx. 0.6 miles away); TB Tent Cottages (approx. 0.6 miles away); Buildings 17 - 20 (approx. 0.6 miles away); Barracks / Dining Hall (approx. 0.7 miles away); Hospital Administration (approx. 0.7 miles away); Fort Stanton (approx. 0.7 miles away); Guardhouse (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Stables and Corrals (approx. 0.6 miles away); Community House (approx. 0.6 miles away); TB Tent Cottages (approx. 0.6 miles away); Buildings 17 - 20 (approx. 0.6 miles away); Barracks / Dining Hall (approx. 0.7 miles away); Hospital Administration (approx. 0.7 miles away); Fort Stanton (approx. 0.7 miles away); Guardhouse (approx. 0.7 miles away).
 Touch for a list and map of all markers in Fort Stanton.

 More about this marker.
 There Monuments are all within a few steps